14 July 2018

 This year, all finishers who conquer the Two Provinces will be awarded a Viking Warrior Medal.
 Lough Ree is steeped in history with many monasteries located on the islands being raided by Vikings resulting in two Irish Kings, Malachy 2nd, King of Meath and Cathal O’Connor, King of Connaught who built a causeway at Lanesborough as a strategy to link their forces and defeat the Vikings…

-Bronze trophies for Age group Male, Female 1st, 2nd, 3rd (Overall winners excluded from age group prizes).
-Spot prizes: except for overall winners:
+Trophies for overall Male, Female 1st, 2nd, 3rd.
+Cash prize for overall Male, Female 1st, 2nd, 3rd.
+Trophies for Age group Male, Female 1st, 2nd, 3rd (Overall winners excluded from age group prizes).
+Spot prizes: except for overall winners.

 Last, but certainly not least…